CarlsonP4/shim/README.md

 * `instance` Which SciDB instance should save data to files or pipes?
 This instance must have write permission to the `tmp` directory.
 * `aio` Enable fast save using the SciDB accelerated_io_tools (AIO) plugin.

-Restart shim to effect option changes with either `service shimsvc restart` or `systemctl restart shim`, whichever is appropriate.
+Restart shim to effect option changes with either `service shimsvc restart` or `systemctl restart shimsvc`, whichever is appropriate.

 ## Note on the SSL Key Certificate Configuration